michael-milette/moodle-filter_filtercodes/README.md

 ### UI Elements

 * {teamcards}: Displays photos, names (optionally linked) and optional descriptions of the users who are teachers.
 Only Verbose format is suitable for use in a side block.
 * {coursecards} or {coursecards categoryID}: (ALPHA) Display available courses as cards.
 You can optionally specify the ID number of a category.
 Example: {coursecards 1} will only display courses in the default Miscellaneous category.
 Note: The categoryID is not the "Category ID Number" field that you can optionally specify when creating a category.
+Please also note that the maximum number of courses displayed is controlled by the front page setting called **frontpagecourselimit**.
 * {coursecardsbyenrol} (ALPHA): Display course cards for the most popular courses based on enrolment.
 The maximum number of cards is configurable in the plugin settings.
 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.
 * {courseprogresspercent}: Displays course progress percentage as a number without a percentage symbol.
 Only works within a course.